Register of Deeds Office

 About the Office

-The register is elected to a four-year term, and operates under a fee system to pay salaries and other expenses, while remitting excess fees quarterly to the county general fund.
+The register is elected to a four-year term, and operates under a fee system to pay salaries and other expenses, while remitting excess fees quarterly to the county general fund, and collecting transfer and mortgage taxes for the state.
 The register's primary function is to make and preserve a record of instruments required or allowed by law to be filed or recorded, including but not limited to deeds, powers of attorney, morgages, liens, contracts, plats, leases, papers under the Uniform Commercial Code and other types of instruments.
-The register provides public notice of property ownership, liens, contracts and other transactions that affect the public interest.
+The register provides public notice of property ownership liens, contracts and other transactions that affect the public interest.
 The register's office is in the county seat, and the records and papers must remain in the office at all times.

 The register has specific directions on how to index, record and maintain the records.
 This includes the following functions: